AnsonTran/ansontran.github.io/cscd18/01-Curves.md

 $y = f(x)$, given x, find y

 * The explicit form of a line is $y=mx+b$
-  Some shapes cannot be expressed in explicit form, such as circles or vertical lines.
+* Some shapes cannot be expressed in explicit form, such as circles or vertical lines.
 * To plot a function in explicit form in the range [a,b], you would evaluate the function at infinitesimally small incrememts.
-However, if you zoom in far enough on the picture, it will turn out to be a series of dots and discrete
+However, if you zoom in far enough on the picture, it will turn out to be a series of discrete dots

 ![explicit-parabola](./images/explicit-parabola.png)